automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Alternate-Install-Debian.md

    * Please read the official [Debian Wiki](https://wiki.debian.org/SourcesList) for help on adding the contrib repository if needed.
 2. Run `apt update && apt upgrade -y` to ensure your computer is up to date.  (if not root user, prefix the command with sudo `sudo update && sudo upgrade -y`
 3. Install any third-party drivers (for example; NVidia, AMD or Intel graphics drivers)
+4. Make sure that sudo is installed.
+(Even if running this script as root, sudo is required, so that the script may run commands as the arm user.)
 ### Installation steps
 If running as a root user remove the sudo calls.
 1. Download the script.